2bc4/twitch-hls-client/README.md

 ## twitch-hls-client
-`twitch-hls-client` is a minimal command line client for watching Twitch streams
+`twitch-hls-client` is a minimal command line client for watching/recording Twitch streams

 ### Features
 - Playback of low latency and normal latency streams